 Irshad is a Malaysian of mixed parental heritage.
 His interest in nature was instilled in him at a very young age by his farther.
 Originally trained as a banker and working in Kuala Lumpur in a major banking institution.
-After five years of banking, realizing that banking was not his cup of tea, he resigned and bummed for three years along the beaches and islands of Malaysian.
+After five years of banking, realizing that banking was not his cup of tea and started work as a writer providing marketing plan writing service on https://place-4-papers.com/awesome-online-marketing-plan-writing-service/ because he didn't want to work in an office but be able to work and at the same time enjoy nature and scenery so he decided to resign and bummed for three years along the beaches and islands of Malaysian.
 After reconnecting with nature, he realized that conservation was his true calling.

 He arrived in Langkawi about fifteen years ago, fell in love with its natural beauty and knew that conservation and education was the only way to insure it is protected for the future.
 There has been no turning back since then.